J. C. Ewing

-Joseph Chalmers Ewing (June 1, 1875 – April 5, 1965) was an American football and baseball coach.
-He served as the head football coach at Colorado College from 1900 to 1901 and Baylor University in 1902, compiling a career college football coaching record of 2–4–2.
+Joseph Chalmers Ewing (June 1, 1875 – April 5, 1965) was an American college football and college baseball coach.
+He served as the head football coach at Colorado College from 1900 to 1901 and Baylor University in 1902, compiling a career college football head coaching record of 2–4–2.
 Ewing was also the first head baseball coach at Baylor, coaching the 1902 season and tallying a mark of 5–9.

 Ewing married Louise Woodward Currier on October 29, 1903, in Greeley, Colorado.
 He later worked as a lawyer in Greeley.